 FloodFlash was founded on the belief that no business should have to close due to flooding.
 Up to this point FloodFlash had focused on protecting small to medium sized businesses.
-That all changed in September with the launch of FloodFlash+, the new service for large and complex risks.
+That all changed in September when expanded our service to include large and complex risks.

 With our newest service just launched and new lockdown measures leading to a nationwide hokey-cokey you would be forgiven for thinking that sales would slow down in Q4.
 In fact, October saw 4 monster weeks of trading.
 Records that had been beaten consistently throughout the year fell again.
 In addition FloodFlash brought up a huge milestone for such a young insurtech.

 Since the pilot in 2018 FloodFlash crossed the £1,000,000 GWP mark, a testament to the businesses and livelihoods that are now protected that weren’t before.
 This is the first point at which we have had a chance to reflect on our role in closing the global protection gap.
 And whilst it’s a humble start, this value represents a springboard to protecting more businesses over the years to come.